Becklyn/RouteTreeBundle/README.md

 * It should be fast.
 The tree is not (yet?) cached, so the generation should be fast.
 * No existing site should break by just activating the bundle.
 * The declaration effort should be low but avoid clashes.
-* "Fake" parameters, only generation with `null` as default parameters
+* "Fake" parameters, only generation with `1` as default parameters